 - 1 TBSP fresh lemon juice

-- Place berries in a medium sized heavy sauce pan.
-Be certain to remove and white or green from the berries for the best flavor.
+- Place berries in a medium sized heavy bottomed sauce pan.
+Be certain to remove any white or green from the berries for the best flavor.

 - Crush berries with potato masher or wooden spoon.

 - Add sugar, zest and lemon juice